The growth in air passenger traffic has necessitated the need for expanding the existing capacity of airports worldwide.

 North America is likely to emerge as one of the fastest-growing sleeping cabins and sleeping pods market.
 As airports in North America are one of the best-managed airports with a high level of focus on providing quality amenities, the growth potential for sleeping cabins and pods is high.
 Also, the rise in passenger traffic is expected to increase, which is leading to the modernization of airport infrastructure.
 The sleeping pods market in the US is gaining popularity because vendors are making changes to the traditional pod by reworking on the size and increasing the amenities.
 However, the sleeping pods market in Canada is limited as there is a lack of awareness of budget lodging facilities.

 The Europe market for nap pods and cabins is steadily growing as it is one of the regions with the most developed airport infrastructure and a maximum number of international airports and tourist destinations.
 Favorable support from airports, universities, and corporates in Europe is driving the pods and cabins industry.
-Further, the presence of the highest number of transit points in Europe is the major driving factor for the growth of the sleeping pods market.
+Further, the presence of the highest number of transit points in Europe is the major driving factor for the growth of the sleep market.

 The concept of sleeping pods and cabins is new in Latin America with no large-scale commercialization.
 The adoption of pods and cabins is currently limited to hotels and airports.
 Developing countries of Latin America still prefer traditional hotels as they are not expensive, and the overall cost of living is low in Latin America.
 The sleeping pods market in MEA is at a nascent stage with services limited to only major cities, which are either trade or tourist hubs.
 However, developed urban cities such as Riyadh, Dubai, Sharjah, and Abu Dhabi provide a vast potential for vendors as the transit passenger volume at these locations is very high.